 (3) Performance RSUs are granted under our Amended and Restated 2011 Stock Incentive Plan and have a performance period of three years from the date of grant.
 For the CEO and COO, the performance RSUs will vest, if at all, upon the achievement of a minimum specified Cumulative Adjusted EBITDA goal, subject to a three-year cliff vesting ending on December 31, 2021.
 If at that date, our cumulative Adjusted EBITDA growth is at least 6% but less than 8%, 50% of the awarded units will vest.
-If our Cumulative Adjusted EBITDA growth is between 8% and 10%, 100% of the awarded units will vest.
 If our Cumulative Adjusted EBITDA growth is over 10%, 200% of the awarded units will vest.
 If the Company does not achieve the threshold performance metric, then none of the performance RSUs will be earned and the performance RSUs will be forfeited.
 For the remaining named executive officers other than the CEO and COO, the performance RSUs shall vest as to one third of the total number of PRSUs granted on March 6th on each of 2020, 2021 and 2022, subject to the CEO and Compensation Committee's determination that pre-established individual performance goals have been met with respect to each applicable year and continued service through such vesting date.
 If the Compensation Committee determines that the named executive officers' individual performance goals have not been met then none of the performance RSUs will be earned and the performance RSUs will remain outstanding and eligible to vest at the subsequent vesting dates with forfeiture at the final vesting date if the performance requirements were never met.